Measurement of the Muon Flux at SND@LHC: Results from the 2023-2025 Proton and Heavy-Ion Periods: Angular distribution

 \section{Angular distribution}

 Given the detector's considerable distance from IP1, it is anticipated that most tracks will exhibit minimal slopes.
-However, the angular distribution depicted in \mbox{Figure \ref{fig:Angles}} reveals a secondary peak at approximately \mbox{$\theta_{XZ} \approx 45$ mrad} in the horizontal projection, alongside a plateau near \mbox{110 mrad}.
-Monte Carlo simulations suggest that this secondary peak corresponds to low-energy muon tracks, which are more numerous during heavy-ion runs.
+However, the angular distribution in \mbox{Figure \ref{fig:Angles}} shows a secondary peak at \mbox{$\theta_{XZ} \approx 45$ mrad} in the horizontal projection, along with a plateau near \mbox{110 mrad}.
+Monte Carlo simulations indicate that this secondary peak originates from low-energy muons produced via hadron decays, which are more abundant in heavy-ion data.

 \begin{sloppypar} A positive angle corresponds to muons traveling away from the LHC's center.
 Extrapolating from the detector to its intersection with the LHC ring places the deflection or production source approximately \mbox{60 m} upstream.
 The GIS portal map \cite{bib:CERN_GIS} identifies two LHC elements at this distance: the quadrupole magnet MQ.11R1 and the empty cryostat LEHR.11R1, as shown on \mbox{Figure \ref{fig:MuonDeflection}}.
 FLUKA simulations provide insights into the muon origin before reaching the virtual plane.
 Initially, pions and kaons are generated by heavy-ion interactions at the LEHR.11R1 site.
 Subsequently, these particles decay into muons, whose trajectories are directed to the detector by the quadrupole magnet MQ.11R1 and following dipoles.
 The muon production points in the simulation are given in \mbox{Figure \ref{fig:lastdec}}. \end{sloppypar}